checkdigit/currency/README.md

 The Check Digit currency library is the officially sanctioned method for Check Digit services to deal with currency types, formatting and country/currency relationships at a particular date/time.
 Features:

 - various currency and country lookup functions at a particular date/time starting 2018 and beyond, anything earlier will throw an error.
-- Typescript types for Amount, Money, ISO 3166 country codes (numeric, alpha2, alpha3), and ISO 4217 currency codes (name, alphabetic, numeric)
+- TypeScript types for Amount, Money, ISO 3166 country codes (numeric, alpha2, alpha3), and ISO 4217 currency codes (name, alphabetic, numeric)
 - currency formatting of Check Digit-standard Money objects, with a variety of options
+- currency parsing of strings into Check Digit-standard Money objects
 - tests to ensure compliance with number-based Intl.NumberFormat currency implementation
 - tests to ensure correctness of underlying JS engine Intl implementation, with respect to currency
 - multi-locale (all modern browsers and Node 14+ includes full [ICU](http://icu-project.org))
-- uses built-in JS engine Intl implementation, no dependencies
+- uses built-in JS engine `Intl` implementation, no dependencies
-- exports Typespec types for currencies and countries

 ## Installing